SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 You can also [close issues in commit messages and pull request descriptions](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

-### Use branches
+### Use branches {#branches}

 Use branches to isolate the feature, bug, or other issue you are working on.
-Commit to the branch as you edit, and then when you are finished making your changes, [create a pull request](#pull-request) to merge the branch into **main**.
+Commit to the branch as you edit, and then when you are finished making your changes, [create a pull request](#pull-requests) to merge the branch into **main**.

 As a general rule, avoid editing the **main** branch—the default branch.
 Instead, update **main** with pull requests from other branches.
 This creates a cleaner record of changes over time.